Planeshifter/node-Rstats/README.md

 ```javascript
 var R  = new Rstats.session();
 ```
+## Important Functions

+### parseEvalQ

 Evaluating R expressions is easy.
-If we do not expect a return object, we can use the *parseEvalQ* function as follows:
+We can use the *parseEvalQ* function as follows:

 ```javascript
 R.parseEvalQ("cat('\n Hello World \n')");
 ```

-## Important Functions

 ### assign